koriaf/ausdigital-tap/docs/2.0/index.md

 ## Receipt and Technical Acknowledgement

-When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: text/json`, containing a HATEOS-style list of callback URLs.
+When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: application/json`, containing a HATEOS-style list of callback URLs.
+Check the [API](http://ausdigital.org/specs/ausdigital-tap/2.0/api)  for possible error response.

 TODO:

- * example response.
  * explain callback URLs
  * explain callback semantic URLs
- * define error responses.

 # Related Material